 1.17 Information specifically relating to confidentiality when money-handling is written in the Handling Clients Money Procedure.

 1.18 It is possible to work with individuals who are closely related or who know each other, but particular care must be taken to work within the Conflict of Interest policy and procedure to maintain confidentiality

-MOVE ALL OF THIS TO DATA PROTECTION GUIDE FOR STAFF

-REMOVE AS DUPLICATES INFO IN OTHER PROCEDURESMOVED IN TO GUIDE FOR STAFF

-MOVED INTO DATA PROTECTION GUIDE FOR STAFF

 Confidential places

 All interview rooms must be treated as confidential in both transmission of sound as well as view, and if required we will ensure blinds, radios and other mechanisms are used to ensure no breach of confidentiality can occur inadvertently.